grahamjenson/list_of_recommender_systems/README.md

 1. [Spotlight](https://github.com/maciejkula/spotlight) utilizes factorization model and sequence model in the back end for building a basic recommendation system.
 It's a well-implemented Python framework.
 1. [recommenderlab](https://cran.r-project.org/web/packages/recommenderlab/index.html) provides a research infrastructure to test and develop recommender algorithms including UBCF, IBCF, FunkSVD and association rule-based algorithms.
 1. [CaseRecommender](https://github.com/caserec/CaseRecommender) is a Python implementation of a number of popular recommendation algorithms.
 The framework aims to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.
+1. [Microsoft Recommenders](https://github.com/Microsoft/Recommenders) contains examples, utilities and best practices for building recommendation systems.
+Implementations of several state-of-the-art algorithms are provided for self-study and customization in your own applications.

 ## Non-SaaS Product Recommender Systems